-The size of the hippocampus is also associated with spatial memory.
+The size of the hippocampus is associated with spatial memory.
 Generally, spatial memory improves with increasing hippocampal volume when animals of similar species are compared.
 This also extends to gender differences, with the difference between male and female spatial memory ability being stronger when the between-gender difference in hippocampal volume is greater.

-It is the medial or central zone from which the hippocampus is derived during development.
-The medial pallium does not share the seahorse shape of the hippocampus but the structures do have chemical and functional aspects in common.
-Research shows that the hippocampus is also involved in spatial cognition among birds, reptiles and fish species.
+The pallium is made up of three zones, referred to as the medial, lateral, and dorsal zones.
+It is the medial or central zone from which the hippocampus is derived.
+The medial pallium does not have the same seahorse shape as the hippocampus, but the structures do share chemical and functional aspects in common.
+Research shows that these structures play a role in spatial cognition among birds, fish and reptile species.

-In birds, the association is so widely acknowledged that anatomists even call the medial pallium the "avian hippocampus."
-Some evidence suggest that birds that catch their food have a larger hippocampus.
-Fish also have a strong spatial navigation memory and even form "cognitive maps" of the areas they populate.
+In birds, the association is so widely acknowledged that anatomists call the medial pallium the "avian hippocampus."
+Some evidence suggests birds that catch their food have a larger hippocampus than non-food-catching birds and that if the hippocampus is damaged in these animals, their spatial memory becomes impaired.

 In fish, the brain structure is somewhat different.
 In the great majority of fish species, the forebrain essentially has an everted structure compared with other vertebrate species; structures that would usually lie inside, adjacent to the ventricles in most vertebrates are found on the outside in these fish species.
 This means that the medial pallium or hippocampus found in most vertebrates usually corresponds to the lateral pallium in fish.
 Research has shown that fish possess a strong spatial memory which they use to form "cognitive maps" of the areas they populate and that when the lateral pallium is damaged, this ability is impaired.